-Consider the questions

-'Who were the Vikings?

-Where did they come

-from?'
-Work in groups to

-research information

-about the first Viking

-Who Am I?
-Listen to descriptions of a range of different individuals that they have encountered in the project.
-Listen out for clues to help them decide who is being described.
-Can they share an additional fact or piece of information about each person?

-both text and images and additional facts that interest them.
-Add a glossary to their fact files, including such words as keep, motte, moat, palisade, bailey, compound and siege.
-Consider how the physical geography of a particular place influenced the Normans when deciding where to build a castle.

-Motte and Bailey Castle:

-Make a detailed drawing of a traditional motte and bailey Norman castle, showing all of its component parts.
-Show how people lived there and what they did by adding details and other buildings, including kitchens, chapels, barracks, stables, workshops, forges, stores, halls, as well as their inhabitants, such as guards, soldiers, villagers, animals and serfs.
+Consider the questions 'Who were the Vikings?
+Where did they come from?'
+Work in groups to being described.
+Can they create a Norman castles research information share an additional fact or fact file, which includes about the first Viking piece of information about both text and images and invasions of Britain.
+Decide each person? additional facts that how to record the interest them.
+Add a information that they have glossary to their fact files, gathered. including such words as keep, motte, moat, Battle of Ashdown: Listen palisade, bailey, compound to the story of Alfred the and siege.
+Consider how Great's battle against the the physical geography of Viking army in January AD a particular place 871.
+Then, dramatise the influenced the Normans story by taking on the roles when deciding where to of the main characters and the roaring hordes of build a castle. soldiers.
+Motte and Bailey Castle: Make a detailed drawing Royal Nicknames: Add kings of England after of a traditional motte and bailey Norman castle, Kings Alfred's death to the showing all of its class timeline.
+Include component parts.
+Show Edward the Elder, how people lived there Athelstan (Æthelstan), and what they did by Edgar the Peaceful, adding details and other Edward the Martyr, buildings, including Ethelred the Unready, kitchens, chapels, barracks, Canute, Harold I and stables, workshops, forges, Edward the Confessor. stores, halls, as well as their inhabitants, such as guards, soldiers, villagers, animals and serfs.
 What was the Domesday Book?: Find out what the Domesday Book was and why it was commissioned by William the Conqueror.
 Answer questions, such as 'What was the Domesday Book?
 Why did William the Conqueror want to know what people owned?
-What do you think about William the Conqueror's reasons for creating the Domesday Book?
-Was it the right thing to do?
-How do you invasions of Britain.
-Decide how to record the information that they have gathered.
+What do you think about William the Conqueror's reasons for creating the Domesday

-Battle of Ashdown: Listen to the story of Alfred the Great's battle against the Viking army in January AD 871.
-Then, dramatise the story by taking on the roles of the main characters and the roaring hordes of soldiers.

-Royal Nicknames: Add kings of England after Kings Alfred's death to the class timeline.
-Include Edward the Elder, Athelstan (Æthelstan), Edgar the Peaceful, Edward the Martyr, Ethelred the Unready, Canute, Harold I and Edward the Confessor.